drubb/drupal-simple/README.md

 dependencies with [Composer](https://getcomposer.org/).
 Based on the excellent [Drupal Composer Project](https://github.com/drupal-composer/drupal-project) it introduces some modifications:

-- Dev dependencies like Behat or PHPUnit are removed
+- Dev dependencies like Behat or PHPUnit are removed, you can add them yourself as needed.
-- Public and private files are placed outside the web root
+- Public and private files are placed outside the web root.
-- The config sync folder is placed outside the web root
+- The config sync folder is placed outside the web root.
-- During installation, a local settings file is used to point to modified files and config location
+- During installation, a local settings file is used to point to modified files and config location.
-- Creates "contrib" and "custom" folders for modules, themes, libraries, profiles and drush plugins by default
+- Creates "contrib" and "custom" folders for modules, themes, libraries, profiles and drush plugins by default.
-- Adds the [Composer Parallel Install](https://github.com/hirak/prestissimo) plugin to speed up downloads
+- Adds the [Composer Parallel Install](https://github.com/hirak/prestissimo) plugin to speed up downloads.
-- Adds the [Composer Merge](https://github.com/wikimedia/composer-merge-plugin) plugin to manage dependencies of custom modules
+- Adds the [Composer Merge](https://github.com/wikimedia/composer-merge-plugin) plugin to manage dependencies of custom modules.
-- Adds the [Asset Packagist](https://asset-packagist.org) repository to manage npm / bower dependencies
+- Adds the [Asset Packagist](https://asset-packagist.org) repository to manage npm / bower dependencies.

 ## Usage